Itvisors/mendix-ReactDnD/README.md

 ### On drop action, with position

-When dragging images over a floorplan or map, you can use these parameters for updating your markers
+When dragging images over a floorplan or map, you can use these parameters for updating your markers.

 | Variable               | Type     | Description                                                                                 |
 |------------------------|----------|---------------------------------------------------------------------------------------------|